What is upper gastrointestinal bleeding?

 • Be safe with medicines.
 Take your medicines exactly as prescribed.
 Call your doctor if you think you are having a problem with your medicine.
 You will get more details on the specific medicines your doctor prescribes.

-• Do not take aspirin or other anti-inflammatory medicines, such as naproxen (Aleve) or ibuprofen (Advil, Motrin), without talking to your doctor first.
-Ask your doctor if it is okay to use acetaminophen (Tylenol).
+• Do not take blood thinners, aspirin, or other anti-inflammatory medicines, such as naproxen (Aleve) or ibuprofen (Advil, Motrin), without talking to your doctor first.

 • Do not drink alcohol.